AGH-CEAI/robotiq_hande_driver/README.md

 ---
 ## Development notes

-This project uses various tools for aiding the quality of the source code.
-Currently most of them are executed by the `pre-commit`.
-Please make sure to enable its hooks:
+This project uses various tools to aid code quality.
+Currently most of them are executed by `pre-commit`.
+Enable hooks with:

 ```bash
 pre-commit install